-- a) The Treasurer shall present financial statements at the Board of Director meetings which shall include: - I. Statement of Financial Position that includes the following: - Profit & Loss - Current Receivables - Current Payables - Bank Reconciliation from the previous month - II.
+- a) The VP-Admin and Finance Director shall present financial statements at the Board of Director meetings which shall include: - I. Statement of Financial Position that includes the following: - Profit & Loss - Current Receivables - Current Payables - Bank Reconciliation from the previous month - II.
 Statement of Operations (actual vs. budget) - III.
-Forecast to year end - b) If these reports are not provided to the Board of Directors then a current copy of the association accounting system may be requested from the Board of Directors and must be provided within 15 calendar days. - c) The annual financial statements of KPMHA may be subject to an annual Notice to Reader engagement as per approval by the Board of Directors or unless otherwise specified in the Society Act. - d) The "reviewed" annual financial statements shall be presented to the membership at the AGM. - e) The Treasurer is responsible for any legislated reporting requirements (i.e. gaming).
+Forecast to year end - b) If these reports are not provided to the Board of Directors then a current copy of the association accounting system may be requested from the Board of Directors and must be provided within 15 calendar days. - c) The annual financial statements of KPMHA may be subject to an annual Notice to Reader engagement as per approval by the Board of Directors or unless otherwise specified in the Society Act of BC. - d) The "reviewed" annual financial statements shall be presented to the membership at the AGM. - e) The VP-Admin and Finance Director is responsible for any legislated reporting requirements (i.e. gaming).